paljs/prisma-tools/examples/graphql-modules/README.md

-## GraphQL apollo Server with sdl first and CURD system
+## GraphQL apollo Server with graphql-modules and CURD system

-This example shows how to implement a **GraphQL server with TypeScript** based on [Prisma Client](https://www.prisma.io/docs/) and [@prisma-tools/sdl to create CURD system](../../packages/sdl).
+This example shows how to implement a **GraphQL server with TypeScript** based on [Prisma Client](https://www.prisma.io/docs/) and [@prisma-tools/graphql-modules to create CURD system](../../packages/graphql-modules).
 It is based on a SQLite database, you can find the database file with some dummy data at [`./prisma/dev.db`](./prisma/dev.db).

 ## How to use

-## Download nexus starter project
+## Download graphql-modules starter project

 This guide uses a small starter project that has Prisma configured against a SQLite database file.